yenatsleep/Cpp-things/README.md

 Here are some C++ coding practice
 The key is to practice
-understand the language and how all the element work
+understand the language and how all the elements work